 Three HR transformation leaders unpack how the latest technologies can actually empower the social enterprise, specific tactics for elevating the human experience, and ways organizations can leverage “built to evolve” Kinetic Enterprise™ capabilities to support a decidedly human enterprise.

-To understand how organisations worldwide are activating the “built to evolve” enterprise, Deloitte surveyed more than 9,000 business and IT executives for its 2020 Global Human Capital Trends report.
-A primary focus: unleashing the full potential of the “social enterprise”—an organisation that combines revenue growth and profit-making with the need to respect and support its environment and stakeholder network.
+To understand how organizations worldwide are activating the “built to evolve” enterprise, Deloitte surveyed more than 9,000 business and IT executives for its 2020 Global Human Capital Trends report.
+A primary focus: unleashing the full potential of the “social enterprise”—an organization that combines revenue growth and profit-making with the need to respect and support its environment and stakeholder network.

 Moments and experiences that matter